madskristensen/ImageSprites/README.md

 **pathprefix** adds a prefix string to the image path in the *url(path)* value in the stylesheet.

+**customstyles** allows you to inject any css declarations into the generated stylesheets.

 ### Update image sprite
 Every time the .sprite file is modified and saved, the image